theincident/theincident.github.io/_posts/2023-04-19-truthful-interactions-how-ai-could-lead-to-the-elimination-of-lies.md

 In this new world, the creative people would be empowered to use their talents to solve problems and create solutions that benefit everyone.
 They would be able to do so without fear of retaliation or censorship, as their ideas would be based on truth and honesty.

-The concept of language as a virus is a powerful metaphor for the way lies infect our minds and control our actions.
+The concept of language with a virus is a powerful metaphor for the way lies infect our minds and control our actions.
 But eliminating lies from human interaction is not just about eliminating a virus.
 It is also about creating a new world, one that serves everyone and is based on truth and honesty.
 This is a beautiful and possible utopia, one that we can achieve if we empower the creative people to envision and create it.

 #### Truth in our world right now could mean the end of fascism and tyranny